jccherry/MatrixGraphing/README.md

 Written in swift that allows for a Matrix of n x (n+1) to be reduced to REF and RREF

-Also includes functions for creating and printing the first quadrant of any linear or exponential mathematical function.
+Also includes functions for creating and printing the first quadrant of any linear or exponential mathematical function in the form y = mx+b or y = m(x-r)^n + b.

 Sample output:
 ```